-2. Multilevel quality analysis and audit trail
+2. Multilevel quality analysis and audit trial

 Even minute details in the medical data can influence the success rate of malpractice litigation.
 This demands multilevel auditing and cross-checking of medical record review reports.
-External agencies providing medical record review and analysis will have different levels of content check and quality analysis process.
+External agencies providing medical record review and analysis will have different levels of content check and quality analysis processes.
 This will undoubtedly be mirrored in the consistency and accuracy of the medical record review reports.

 3. Transparency and timely communication

-When the medical record review is outsourced to a medical record review outsourcing company, a high degree of transparency can be ensured.
+When the medical malpractice record review is outsourced to a medical record review outsourcing company, a high degree of transparency can be ensured.
 This will be an added advantage to any medical malpractice litigation claim.